alexrodag/spg/README.md

 - [Stable Neo-Hookean](https://graphics.pixar.com/library/StableElasticity/paper.pdf)
 - [StVK](https://en.wikipedia.org/wiki/Hyperelastic_material#Saint_Venant%E2%80%93Kirchhoff_model)

-The current implementations are focused on parallel CPU simulation of rigid body and deformable systems, including cloth, spring systems and finite element models.
+The current implementations are focused on parallel CPU simulation of deformable systems, including cloth, spring systems and finite element models, as well as rigid body systems, including spring connections and articulated joints.
 Some of the solvers meant for GPU computation may underperform, but this common framework allows to analyse and compare other important aspects such as convergence and stability properties.

 This is still a experimental project, which is the best excuse I can think of to justify the lack of proper documentation and unit testing.